Policy plan

 In order to realise the policy, work is carried out in the field of:

-- Research & development to research, develop and put into practice the technical solutions for the envisaged digital information exchange;
+• Research & development; to research, develop and make practice-ready the technical solutions for the intended digital information exchange;

-- Programme management to guide the regions in implementation;
+• Program management; to guide regions in implementation;

 These activities are supported by management, staff and finance & control.